davidwickerhf/movement-assistant/README.md

 ```
 ngrok http 5000
 ```
-- Copy the https link next to "Forwarding" and paste it as SERVER APP DOMAIN in [secrets/env_variables.json](env_variables.json).
+- Copy the https link next to "Forwarding" and paste it as SERVER APP DOMAIN in [env_variables.json](fff_automation/secrets/env_variables.json).
-> Make sure that the ngrok link includes the '/' at the end of it - otherwise the program won't work.
+> Make sure to copy the HTTPS link (not the HTTP one) and that the ngrok link includes the '/' at the end of it - otherwise the program won't work.
 ### 7b - Running the program on an online server
 This part is optional.
 In case you decide to upload the code on an online server, please undergo the further steps below:
 - Add all the enviroment variables (set in step 5) as configuration variables for your server